ryasmi/rulr/src/constrainedStrings/iso8601Timestamp/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isISO8601Timestamp` to check the input is a valid ISO 8601 Timestamp as shown in the example below.
+This function uses the `rulr.isISO8601Timestamp` guard to check the input is a valid ISO 8601 Timestamp as shown in the example below.
 It should only throw `rulr.InvalidISO8601TimestampError`.
 This function uses [the much loved validator package](https://github.com/validatorjs/validator.js) and passes the strict option to the `validator.isISO8601` function.

 ```ts
 import * as rulr from 'rulr'